 Suspicious events are highlighted for your review by CDD Vault.
 From the vault perspective, the data may be imported successfully, however, we believe that you should pay special attention to these events.
+The idea is to make the user look at the details.
 Typical events include tautomer registration, or sharing of molecules between projects: you may want to accept these events, but by default they are marked to be rejected.
 Once you have reviewed the suspicious events carefully, you can choose to accept them.

-Errors are events that can not imported by CDD Vault.
-There is no choice to accept the events, they will be automatically rejected on import.
-An error may be an invalid compound structure, or a mismatch between structure and unique molecule ID, which violate uniqueness constrains enforced by your CDD Vault.
-To correct an error, you will need to download the complete error file, correct the mistake, and import those records separately.
+Errors are events that cannot be imported by CDD Vault.
+There is no choice to accept these events, they will be automatically rejected on import.
+An error may be an invalid compound structure, or a mismatch between structure and unique molecule ID, which violate the uniqueness constrains enforced by your CDD Vault.
+To correct an error, you will need to download the complete error file, correct the mistake, and re-import those records separately.